-Therefore, our objective for our disadvantaged pupils is no different to any other group of pupils.
-However, we understand that we must enable our disadvantaged pupils to achieve by giving them equitable access to high quality teaching, opportunities, resources and support in school.
+Therefore, our objective for our pupil premium pupils is no different to any other group of pupils.
+However, we understand that we must enable our pupil premium pupils to achieve by giving them equitable access to high quality teaching, opportunities, resources and support in school.
 As well as providing these essential tools, we are unfailingly positive and ambitious for all pupils to remove any barriers that could result from low self-esteem or expectations.
-We know it is important to identify what the disadvantaged pupils' barriers are then plan how we can help them to flourish.
+We know it is important to identify what the pupil premium pupils' barriers are then plan how we can help them to flourish.